adrianmota/learning-notes/html.md

 - \<p\>: it is the paragraph element, which represents semantically a paragraph.

 ## Attributes

 Let's talk about some attributes.
 As we said before attributes are additional information about the elements.
 These give that information to affect the element in one or another way.

-When we use an \<a\> tag, it is to create a hyperlink, and the attribute made to that purpose is *href* which stands for hyper text reference, where as a value you define an absolute or relative URL to the page that the hyperlink points to.
+When we use an \<a\> tag, it is to create a hyperlink, and the attribute made for that purpose is *href* which stands for hypertext reference, where as a value you define an absolute or relative URL to the page that the hyperlink points to.

 ```html
 <a href="https://www.wikipedia.org">Visit wikipedia.org</a>